lverweijen/piargus/docs/source/tutorial.md

 table_result.dataframe().to_csv('output/microdata_result.csv')
 ```

-And we're mostly done.
-Output will look something like this:
+The output will look like this:

 ```
 <ArgusReport>